gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 Let's get started.

-So far we've created pages by placing React components in `src/pages`.
+So far, we've created pages by placing React components in `src/pages`.
 We'll now learn how to *programmatically* create pages from *data*.
 Gatsby is *not* limited to making pages from files like many static site generators.
 Gatsby lets you use GraphQL to query your *data* and *map* the data to *pages*—all at build time.
 This is a really powerful idea.
 We'll be exploring its implications and ways to use it for the remainder of the tutorial.

 Creating new pages has two steps, 1) generate the "path" or "slug" for the page and 2) create the page.